 PFBS | Perfluorobutane sulfonic acid | NA | NA | 2000 ppt |

-*EPA interim health advisory levels.
+*EPA interim HA levels.

 State Actions to Address PFAS in Drinking Water